alewman/rom-farmer/docs/guides/INSTALLATION.md

 # Installation Guide

-This guide covers installation and setup of ROM Groomer on various platforms.
+This guide covers installation and setup of ROM Farmer on various platforms.

 ## System Requirements